SebPorras/SCHEMA/README.md

 python rice.py -pdb 1G68.pdb -msa lac-msa.txt -pdbal PSE4-1G68.txt -xo 6
 ```

+#### Crossover points

 The final mandatory argument is the -xo option which specifies the number of crossovers you
-wish to introduce.
+wish to optimise for.

+#### Contact files

 By default, rice.py will generate a new contact file called contacts.txt.
-However, by using the -con option, you can provide an existing contact file which you have previously created.
+However, by using the -con option, you can provide an existing contact file which you have previously created from running rice.py.
 This is generally recommended as it can speed up the runtime of the program.
 For example:

 ```
 python rice.py -pdb 1G68.pdb -msa lac-msa.txt -pdbal PSE4-1G68.txt -xo 6 -con contacts.txt
 ```

+#### Saving your output

 The -o options specifies where you would like your output to be saved.
 If you do not specify a file, the output will simply be printed to your stdout.
 For example: